nus-cs2103-AY1718S1/addressbook-level4/collated/test/jo-lyn.md

     }

     /**
-     * Edit filtered list where index is larger than size of filtered list,
+     * Edits filtered list where index is larger than size of filtered list,
      * but smaller than size of rolodex.
      */
     @Test